 Warning lights and gauges can alert you to a vehicle condition that may become serious enough to cause expensive repairs.
 A warning light may illuminate when a problem exists with one of your vehicle's functions.
 Many lights will illuminate when you start your vehicle to make sure the bulbs work.
-If any light remains on after starting the vehicle, have the respective system inspected immediately.
+If any light remains on after starting the vehicle, refer to the respective system warning light for additional information.